IBM/ibm-cloud-functions-mobile-push-notifications/README.md

 * You will need Android studio to run the application.
 You could test the Android app either in an [emulator](https://developer.android.com/studio/run/emulator) in Android Studio or on a [real device](https://developer.android.com/studio/run/device).

 * Once it is running, the app will ask you to enter a City name to which you want to subscribe weather alerts to.
-The alert will be the weather for tomorrow.
+The alert will be about the weather for tomorrow.
 You can choose which type of weather to subscribed to and at what time you want to receive push notifications.

 * You can also fire the trigger and receive the push notification now.